egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ```

-Run after compilation, with the effect shown as below:
+ Run after compilation, the effect is as follows:

 ![](566153b573f6a.png)

-## 5. Draw the arc
+## 5.Draw the arc

-Draw a closed arc using the `drawArc ()` method in `Graphics`.
+In the closed circular arc using  `Graphics`    `drawArc()`   method。

 ```
 drawArc( x:number, y:number, radius:number, startAngle:number, endAngle:number, anticlockwise:boolean ):void
 ```

-The first two parameters are the center of the arc path, and `radius` is the radius of the arc. `startAngle` is the angle of the starting point of the arc, which is calculated from the x-axis direction and take radians as the unit. `endAngle` is the angle of the arc end point, `anticlockwise` controls the drawing direction.
-If it is true, draw the arc counterclockwise, otherwise please do so clockwise.
+The first two parameters arc center position of the path,`radius`arc radius. `startAngle` is the Angle of the arc starting point, from the x axis, in radians, `endAngle` is the Angle at the end of circular arc,`anticlockwise` Control the drawing direction.
+If true, draw the arc counterclockwise; otherwise, draw clockwise.

-The following example draws an arc from 0 to π:
+The following example will draw an arc from zero to PI:

 ```
 class GraphicsTest extends egret.DisplayObjectContainer